ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Text\]](crop_indent.txt.gif)](crop_indent.txt)

-Notice that the size of the displayed image (its 'virtual canvas' or page size) has not been effected by the "`-crop`" operation.
+Notice that the size of the displayed image (its 'virtual canvas' or page size) has not been affected by the "`-crop`" operation.
 The actual image itself has been cropped, and may be smaller, but the canvas on which the GIF image is displayed is still the same size as the original canvas.

 You will also notice that the size of the actual image produces may not be the actual size you requested from the crop.
-It could be very much smaller that what you expected, as the crop itself was either partially or fully outside the actual image area being cropped.
+It could be very much smaller than what you expected, as the crop itself was either partially or fully outside the actual image area being cropped.

-You will also notice that the 'offset' of the image on the 'virtual canvas' was in many cases also changed so that the pixels of cropped image is still in exactly the same position as they were in the original image.
+You will also notice that the 'offset' of the image on the 'virtual canvas' was, in many cases, also changed so that the pixels of cropped image is still in exactly the same position as they were in the original image.
-That is the image contents itself does not move, even though the actual image itself is smaller.
+That is, the image contents itself does not move, even though the actual image itself is smaller.

 This means if you now modify the smaller image, then overlay the image (using [image layering operators](../layers/#flatten) back over the original, it will fit back exactly where the sub-image originally came from.